Commercial Application to Reduce Wasted Energy

-In office buildings throughout the world, IceCOLD Technology™ has been installed in HVAC Rooftop Units (RTUs) and large Chiller Systems.
+In office buildings throughout the world, IceCOLD Technology™, LLC has been installed in HVAC Rooftop Units (RTUs) and large Chiller Systems.
 The synthetic catalyst helps restore and maintain a high level of system performance, while delivering colder and better quality air.
 IceCOLD® is a green product; it poses no health or safety risks and it contains no harmful toxic or carcinogenic materials.
 Office buildings equipped with RTUs or chillers average 18%-24% savings in kWh consumption, with a similar reduction in carbon emissions / GHG.

 Data Centers/Computer Rooms